Audley Harrison: International prizefighter champion

+Later career

+Harrison vs. Wilder

 On 27 April 2013, Harrison stepped into the ring to fight the unbeaten American prospect Deontay Wilder (27–0, 27 KOs).
 Wilder had not been beyond 4 rounds in his professional career.
 The bout only lasted a mere 70 seconds of the first round.
 Wilder landed a right hand which wobbled Harrison, Wilder then rushed in with a flurry of wild punches.
 Harrison was knocked down but managed to beat the count.
 However, the referee then stopped the bout, deeming Harrison unable to continue.
 Wilder won via TKO, his 28th consecutive knockout.

+Retirement

 On 1 May 2013, Harrison announced his retirement from boxing.
 However despite coming out of retirement just 20 days later, on 26 March 2014, Harrison announced he was no longer a professional boxer, and would not return to the ring.